Quasiflats in hierarchically hyperbolic spaces

 \section{Cubulation of hulls}

 Fix a hierarchically hyperbolic space $(\cuco X,\mathfrak S)$.
+In this section, we prove that the hull of any finite set $A\subset \cuco X$ can be cubulated, i.e., approximated by a finite CAT(0) cube complex in such a way that both distances and (coarse) medians are coarsely preserved.

+We achieve the cubulation of $H_\theta(A)$ by constructing finitely many walls in $H_\theta(A)$ and then passing to the dual cube complex, using the work of Chatterji--Niblo, Nica, and Sageev mentioned in Definition~\ref{defn:dual cube complex}.

+In the case where $(\cuco X,\mathfrak S)$ is a rank-one HHS --- which, as we will see below, is equivalent to being hyperbolic --- the cubulation of the hull of $A$ reduces to a classical fact about hyperbolic spaces: the coarse convex hull of any finite collection of points can be approximated by a quasi-isometrically embedded $1$--dimensional CAT(0) cube complex, i.e., a tree~\cite{Gromov:hyperbolic}.

-In this section, we prove that the hull of any finite set $A\subset \cuco X$ can be cubulated.
-Roughly, our walls are built in the following way.
-We consider $U\in\frak S$ and consider a tree which approximates the convex hull of $\pi_{U}(A)$ in $\contact U$.
+We exploit this special case to build walls in $H_\theta(A)$, roughly as follows.
+We consider $U\in\frak S$ and consider a tree which approximates the coarse convex hull of $\pi_{U}(A)$ in the hyperbolic space $\contact U$.
 We then find an appropriate separated net in this tree and, for each point in this net, we use $\pi_{U}^{-1}$ of a connected component of the complement as one of our walls.